Jeff-Barlow-Spady/sortd/tasks.md

 **Tasks**:
 - [ ] Design a comprehensive observability architecture
-- [ ] Implement real-time progress tracking for all file operations
+- [x] Implement simple progress logging for all file operations
-- [ ] Create detailed activity logging with structured data
+- [x] Create detailed activity logging with structured data
 - [ ] Develop visual indicators for operation status
 - [ ] Build a dashboard for operation monitoring